betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingOriginalArticle.md

 Contact

 ### AUTHOR BIOS
-This section has details of the authors.
+This section has details of the author in a short paragraph.
+The content is free flowing.

 ## METADATA SECTION
 There is no specific guidance for this for the event content type.
 See [common layout section](CommonLayout.md) of the guide.

 ## LINKS TO EXAMPLES IN BSSW.IO GITHUB FOR ORIGINAL CONTENT TYPE
 TBD